The Interpolation Constraint in the RV Analysis of M-Dwarfs Using Empirical Templates: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Imperfect interpolation at the detector's resolution introduces noise in empirical templates, causing RV offsets that resemble stellar jitter or activity.
 The magnitude of this noise depends on the interpolation function, sampling resolution, and stellar type.
-This noise is independent of the presence of a planetary signal and would arise in any template-based RV measurement.
+This noise is independent of the presence of a planetary signal and may arise in template-based RV measurements taken from simply stacking registered observations.
 As such, the resulting offsets are also independent of RV semi-amplitude and consequently have minimal impact on high-amplitude systems but pose challenges for low-amplitude systems, i.e., small planets or long orbits.

 In the high S/N regime, these offsets lead to biased RV estimates in synthetic SPIRou observations, as only photon noise is typically considered in templates for RV estimation.
 To account for this, we approximate the flux noise due to interpolation errors, which can be added in quadrature to photon noise when computing total uncertainty, such that,